MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/assign-user-or-group-access-portal.md

 To learn how to assign, or unassign, a user or group using the Azure portal, see the [Quickstart Series on Application Management](add-application-portal-assign-users.md).

 ## Assign or unassign users, and groups, for an app using the Graph API
-You can use the Graph API to assign or unassign users, and groups, to an app.
+You can use the Graph API to assign or unassign users, and groups, for an app.
 To learn more, see [App role assignments](https://docs.microsoft.com/graph/api/resources/approleassignment).

 ## Assign users, and groups, to an app using PowerShell
 1. Open an elevated Windows PowerShell command prompt.